tgrecojs/tgrecojs-static/posts/NextJSPart1.md

 Granted that you’re package.json’s `script`'s object has been [modified correctly](https://github.com/zeit/next.js/#setup), you can paste the code below into the `pages/index.js`, run `npm run dev` and watch you’re application come to life.

 ```javascript
 import React from 'react';

 export default ({title = 'How tight is this next.js thing?'}) => <h2>{title}</h2>;
 ```

-`pages` acts as our router in Next.js.
+<code>pages</code> acts as our router in Next.js.
 If we added the same code toa new file named `pages/about.js` and then visited `localhost:3000/about`, we'll see that our component is displayed and Next.js took care of the routing for us!
 Now let's continue on to some more cool stuff.

 ### Automatic Code Splitting